 Bloom Time: Spring

 Geum triflorum is a perennial herbaceous plant with pinnately divided leaves with 7 to 17 primary leaflets.
-There are also a few smaller secondary leaflets inserted between some of the primary leaflets.
+A few smaller secondary leaflets are also inserted between some of the primary leaflets.
 They are semi-evergreen and arranged in a rosette at ground level.
 Some basal leaves remain over the winter and often turn reddish-purple.
 In spring, the flowers appear on short, reddish to purple-tinged, up to 16 inches (40 cm) tall stems arranged in umbels of 3 to 5 flowers.
 At the base of the umbel are leaf-like green to reddish-purple bracts.
 While blooming, the flowers nod downwards and remain mostly closed and bud-like, except for a tiny opening at the bottom.
 The five petals are cream-colored to yellowish, suffused with pink or purple, but mostly covered by the five red sepals.
 Between the sepals are five narrow bractlets.
 Pollinated flowers turn upwards and open up.
 The pistils in the middle of the flower develop into heads of seeds with long fuzzy hairs that point upwards.

 How to Grow and Care